jkasaudhan/beautiful-jekyll/projects.md

 title: Projects
 subtitle: This page contains my working experiences
 ---
-#### * My Personal Website
-I like sharing and discussing whatever I have learned or experienced.
-Therefore, after an intensive research I found a simple and cool template [_beautiful-jekyll_](https://github.com/daattali/beautiful-jekyll)  and customized it to create my personal [website/blog](https://jkasaudhan.github.io/).

 #### * Lieferoo UG

-* As a CTO, we launched  [Lieferoo](http://lieferoo.me/en/) (Beta phase) which is a community of trusted travelers and sender
+* As a technical co-founder, we launched  [Lieferoo](http://lieferoo.me/en/) (Beta phase) which is a community of trusted travelers and sender
 * Developed frontend part using AngularJS, configured  hosting environment(linux) in digitalocean, configured nginx proxy, designed database schema using mysql, defined REST Api structures.